Investigation of a Citizen Above Suspicion: Critical response

-Investigation of a Citizen Above Suspicion was well received by critics and is widely considered one of the best international films of the 1970s.
+Investigation of a Citizen Above Suspicion was well received by critics and is widely considered one of the best European films of the 1970s.
 The New York Times called the film "a suspense melodrama with the moral concerns of angry satire [...]
 When it opened in Italy early this year (and later, when it was shown at Cannes), Investigation was hailed for the ways in which it exposed the corrupt, authoritarian practices of the police, who place themselves above their own laws [...]
 The story moves forward with a relentless momentum.
 It is a political parable, and a stunning movie."

 The film has a Rotten Tomatoes approval of 100% based on 15 reviews, with an average score of 8/10.
 On Metacritic, it has a score of 89 out of 100 based on 10 reviews, indicating "universal acclaim".

 David Fear of Time Out called it "[a] paranoid police procedural, a perverse parable about the corrupting elements of power, and a candidate for the greatest predated Patriot Act movie ever [...]".
 Kenneth Turan called the film "as troubling today as when it came out in 1970.
 Maybe more so."